 What is a Virtual Assistant

-Simply put a Virtual Assistant or VA is a remote professional who can assist in the running of your business.
+Simply put a Virtual Assistant (or VA) is a remote professional who can assist in the running of your business.
 They can also be known as Virtual Professionals or Remote Freelancers.
-They come with a wide range of skills and can be available as much or as little as you need them.
+They come with a wide range of skills and can be available as much or as little as you need them with the ultimate purpose to help you grow your business.

-Outsourcing mundane tasks or even just tasks that you’re not good at is the only way your business will be able to continue to grow.
+Outsourcing mundane tasks or even just tasks that you’re not particularly good at is a great way in which Virtual Assistants can help your business.
 If you keep trying to do it all yourself, you’ll only be able to get so far.

 Did you know that according to the Bureau of Labor Statistics, the average American works 8.8 hours every day, yet research suggests that an individual worker is only productive for around 2 hours and 53 minutes of that time?

 With a VA you only pay for productive hours and are able to cut out all of the overhead.
-It’s a win/win for small business owners!
+It’s a win/win for both small business owners and virtual assistants who are able to manage their own schedule.

 Occasional, regular or dedicated support.
 Your VA will be there for you only when and where you need it.